 Zero Adjuster

-Within a baitcaster are a series of control dials, and the zero adjuster is just one of them.
+Within a bait caster are a series of control dials, and the zero adjuster is just one of them.
 What makes this a dynamite feature is the attention to detail.
 With the zero adjuster, you can make very minute adjustments to the braking system to prevent backlashing and maximize your casting distance.

 T-Wing System